Riverside County Small Claims Court, California

 What types of cases are filed in Riverside County Small Claims Court?

-Many different types of cases can be filed in small claims court.
-Some common types of cases are automobile accidents, property damage incidents, homeowners association disputes, landlord tenant disputes (possible over security deposits), and contractor disputes.
+All types of cases can be filed in small claims court.
+Common cases are: car accidents, damage to property, some landlord tenant disputes, and contractor disputes.

-Limits on Riverside County Small Claims Court
+Riverside County Small Claims Court Limits

-Small Claims Court in Riverside County
+Small Claims Court Statute of Limitations

 How much does it cost to sue in Riverside County Small Claims Court?

-The filing fee is required to be paid by the plaintiff when the claim is filed with the court.
-The amount of the filing fee is relative to the amount the plaintiff is seeking.
+A filing fee is required and is set relative to the amount of money you are requesting for your claim.
 If a party has filed twelve or less claims over the past twelve months, the fee is:

 • $0 to $1,500 – $30